QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     @btime gmres!(iv, $Q_T, $b) setup = (iv = fill(1/(p.N^p.M), p.N^p.M));

 The differences become even more stark as the matrix grows.
 With ``default_params(N=5, M=5)`` the ``gmres`` solution is at least 3 orders of magnitude faster, and uses close to 3 orders of magnitude less memory than the dense solver.
-In addition, it is The ``gmres`` is about an order of magnitude faster than the iterative sparse solver approach.
+In addition, the ``gmres`` is about an order of magnitude faster than the iterative sparse eigenvalue solver

 The algorithm can solve for the steady state of :math:`10^5` states in a few seconds